 #9: Running In The Morning Prepares You for Races

-Many runners who initially switch to morning runs or who only run in the morning when it is race day feel stiff, sluggish, and groggy when they first get going.
+Many runners who initially switch to morning runs or only run in the morning when it is race day feel stiff, sluggish, and groggy when they first get going.

 If you do long runs or hard workouts in the morning, you can also use these training sessions to experiment with what foods settle well in your stomach and provide sustainable energy without leaving you bloated or running for the bathroom.